- What is a Systematic Evidence Review?

 The expert panel confirms the need for the new systematic evidence review, issues a call for critical questions from the public, defines the final critical questions, establishes screening and selection criteria, and develops the review protocol.
 An independent entity—with guidance from the expert panel—conducts the study selection and rating, data extraction, and summarizes the evidence.
 The expert panels use this information to develop graded evidence statements.

 The IOM (2011) defined clinical practice guidelines as "statements that include recommendations intended to optimize patient care that are informed by a systematic review of evidence and an assessment of the benefits and harms of alternative care options."
 Trustworthy guidelines should be based on a systematic evidence review, developed by panel of multidisciplinary experts, provide a clear explanation of the logical relationships between alternative care options and health outcomes, and provide ratings of both the quality of evidence and the strength of the recommendations.

-The NHLBI will form partnerships with professional societies develop clinical practice guidelines from the NHLBI sponsored systematic evidence reviews.
+The NHLBI will form partnerships with professional societies to develop clinical practice guidelines from NHLBI sponsored systematic evidence reviews.

 This section describes how the NHLBI manages conflicts of interest among the members of the writing and review groups:

 - Members voluntarily verbally disclose any potential conflicts of interest to each other during a general meeting, and recuse themselves of voting if they have a potential conflict of interest.

 - A methodologist is hired to work with writing groups to provide objectivity in data analysis and ranking of evidence through the preparation of evidence tables and facilitating consensus.